The World Cup Groups Are Laughably Uneven, And It's Proof That FIFA's System Is Broken

 Here’s why it’s so screwed up.

-1. FIFA uses its own awful “FIFA World Rankings” to pick the top eight teams.
-The FIFA World Rankings stink.
-It doesn’t take goal differential or home field advantage into account, among other complaints.
-That’s why Switzerland (22nd in SPI) and Belgium (13th in SPI) ended up in Pot 1 over Chile (5th in SPI) and France (7th in SPI).
+1. FIFA uses its own awful “FIFA World Rankings” to pick the top-8 teams.
+The FIFA World Rankings suck.
+It doesn’t take goal differential or homefield advantage into account, among other complaints.
+That’s why Switzerland (22nd in SPI) and Belgium (12th in SPI) ended up in Pot 1 over Chile (5th in SPI) and France (7th in SPI).

-FIFA has the right idea in placing the top eight teams in the same pot.
-But the rankings they use don’t actually reflect the top eight teams in the world.
+FIFA has the right idea in placing the top-8 teams in the same pot.
+But the rankings they use don’t actually reflect the top-8 teams in the world.

 2. The pots are made by geography, not merit.
 Unless you are ranked in the top seven in FIFA’s rankings, it doesn’t matter how you play in non-World Cup years as long as you qualify.
 The Netherlands and Greece (both in Pot 4) had the same chance of landing with Spain’s group, even though the Netherlands was the first team in Europe to qualify for the World Cup and Greece needed a playoff to get in.